 Picorri made one final serial appearance in Drums of Fu Manchu (Republic, 1940); he had a one-chapter bit as Dr. Kranz, a crooked “plastic artist” who made a life-mask of kidnapped hero Robert Kellard that allowed Fu Manchu (Henry Brandon) to escape a police dragnet.
 Picorri had only a few minutes of screen time here, but played his part with amusing quirkiness—performing his shady and rather peculiar task with calmly scientific detachment, and treating the dreaded Fu Manchu with the same politely professional manner that a dentist might adopt towards a patient.

 Picorri’s screen career came to an end not long after Fu Manchu’s release; his last film seems to have been the 1942 MGM historical short Madero of Mexico.
-The aforementioned 1942 draft-registration form might provide a clue to his post-film career; on it, Picorri lists his employer as Ivor Kallin of the “Kallin Co.”
-A check of the 1940 census reveals this Kallin to be an English-born musician, living in the same Los Angeles district as Picorri and working in the “radio station” industry; one would assume that the Kallin Co. was a company or corporation involved in providing music for radio broadcasts—although the nature (or duration) of Picorri’s job with the organization is a matter for conjecture.
+His 1942 draft-registration form indicates that he left movie work to return to the musical work that he had engaged in during the 1920s.
+On the draft registration, Picorri lists his employer as Ivor Kallin of the “Kallin Co.”
+A check of the 1940 census reveals this Kallin to be an English-born musician, living in the same Los Angeles district as Picorri and working in the “radio station” industry; one would assume that the Kallin Co. was a company or corporation involved in providing music for radio broadcasts.
+Based on Picorri’s 1923 copyrights and the 1922 radio station entry, it seems reasonable to conjecture that Picorri by 1942 was working for Kallin as a musician and/or composer.
 The only other hard fact available concerning John Picorri is the date of his decease, acquired from the Social Security death index; he was still residing in Los Angeles at the time of his passing.

 John Picorri’s four 1930s serials provide the only extended screen showcases for a unique character actor who deserved far more screen exposure than he received; other serial players could have portrayed Picorri’s scheming Porotu or his furtive Rackerby with comparable skill, but none of them could have handled demonic madmen like Moloch or Professor Gould as memorably or effectively as he did.
 Like the far better-known Dwight Frye, Picorri had the ability to go completely “over the top” without coming off as merely hammy; outrageously demented though his best-known serial characters were, he played them so intensely and so skillfully that they actually seemed believable—and thus all the more nightmarish.